How to File an Extension for Taxes

 » COMPARE: Best tax software and services

-Even if you can’t pay the full amount you owe immediately, Castelan recommends paying as much as possible to avoid penalties and interest that are based on how much you owe and how long you need to catch up on payments.
-For example, paying your estimated tax payment by the regular tax filing deadline of April 15 (April 17 in Maine and Massachusetts) can help you avoid a late filing penalty of 5% per month and a failure-to-pay penalty of 0.5% per month.
+Even if you can’t pay the full amount you owe immediately, Castelan recommends that you pay as much as possible to avoid penalties and interest that are based on how much you owe and how long you need to catch up on payments.
+Paying your estimated tax payment by the regular tax filing deadline of April 15 can help you avoid a failure to file penalty of 5% per month and a failure-to-pay penalty of 0.5% per month.

 Castelan also noted that the maximum amount of penalties you can be charged for late taxes equals 25% of the unpaid tax amount.
 If you already know you cannot afford to pay the IRS the amount you owe this year, you should inquire about setting up an IRS payment plan right away.

-Castelan said common reasons Form 4868 can be rejected by the IRS include name misspellings and incorrect SSNs and birthdates.
-Out-of-date information like old addresses or last names that don't match IRS records can also lead to a rejection of the form.
+Common reasons Form 4868 can be rejected by the IRS include name misspellings and incorrect SSNs and birthdates, according to Castelan.
+Out-of-date information such as old addresses or last names that don't match IRS records can also lead to a rejection of the form.

-If your extension gets rejected before the due date, you will be notified via email or a letter from the IRS.
+If your extension request is rejected before the due date, you will be notified via email or a letter from the IRS.
 At that point, you have five calendar days to correct and resubmit an extension for electronic retransmission to be still considered timely filed by the IRS.

 Castelan said this is called the “Perfection Period,” per IRS Publication 4164.
 "If you cannot submit an extension electronically, the alternative is to paper-file Form 4868 and mail it by the tax due date to avoid potential penalties," she said.